carterwayneskhizeine/AnonymousMessageBoard/README.md

 This ensures that any new dependencies are installed, CSS is recompiled, and your latest code is included in the running container.

+**Note:** This command is typically used after making code changes that affect the application's dependencies or build process.

 ### Clearing the Database

 If you need to clear all messages and start fresh, you can delete the database files.
 The application uses two SQLite database files stored in the `./data/` directory: